j-faria/iCCF/index.md

 As of now, all the indicators implemented in **iCCF** are based on the works of others.
-Please cite the appropriate paper if you use this package.
+Please cite the appropriate papers from the following list if you use this package.

   - [Queloz et al 2001](https://doi.org/10.1051/0004-6361:20011308)
   - [Boisse et al 2011](https://doi.org/10.1051/0004-6361/201014354)